Home Majors Statistics

 Across 51 schools, Statistics graduates earn an average of $63,187 per year in their first year after graduation.
 Earnings range from $29,138 to $141,116 depending on the school.

-What's the outlook for a Statistics degree?
+What's the ROI on a Statistics degree?

 On average, Statistics graduates earn 12.5x their in-state tuition over 10 years.
 This is a strong return on investment.